-249 Pruritus
+251 Pruritus

-- Approval of MELD or PELD exception points for pediatric candidates with pruritus may be - appropriate in some instances.
-Documentation submitted for case review should indicate that - the candidate has evidence of cutaneous mutilation with bleeding and scratching nonresponsive to medications such as rifampin, ursodiol and naltrexone. - 254 Candidates should not be awarded additional MELD or PELD exceptions points on the basis of 255 xanthomas or an indwelling biliary catheter.
+- 252 Approval of MELD or PELD exception points for pediatric candidates with pruritus may be - appropriate in some instances.
+Documentation submitted for case review should indicate that - the candidate has evidence of cutaneous mutilation with bleeding and scratching nonresponsive - to medications such as rifampin, ursodiol and naltrexone. - Candidates should not be awarded additional MELD or PELD exceptions points on the basis ofxanthomas or an indwelling biliary catheter.

-256 Metabolic Bone Disease
+258 Metabolic Bone Disease

-- Approval of MELD or PELD exception points for pediatric candidates with metabolic bone disease may be appropriate in some instances.
-Documentation submitted for case review should indicate: - Documented pathologic fractures or bone deformity - Patient is unresponsive to vitamin D, mineral supplementation - 262 263
+- 259 Approval of MELD or PELD exception points for pediatric candidates with metabolic bone - disease may be appropriate in some instances.
+Documentation submitted for case reviewshould indicate: - Documented pathologic fractures or bone deformity - Patient is unresponsive to vitamin D, mineral supplementation - 263 264

-Congenital Portosystemic Shunts
+265 Congenital Portosystemic Shunts

-- Pediatric patients with congenital portosystemic shunts as Abernathy syndrome may be evaluated on the basis of their complications (hyperammonemia and encephalopathy or hepatopulmonary syndrome) rather than as a unique disease category. - 267 Post-Transplant Complications
+Pediatric patients with congenital portosystemic shunts as Abernathy syndrome may be evaluated on the basis of their complications (hyperammonemia and encephalopathy or hepatopulmonary syndrome) rather than as a unique disease category.

+269 Post-Transplant Complications

-268 Chronic rejection
+270 Chronic rejection

-- 269 Chronic rejection (CR) may cause long-term graft dysfunction and fibrosis.
-The Banff group - defined the minimal histological features of CR as biliary epithelial changes affecting a majority - of bile ducts with or without duct loss, foam cell obliterative arteriopathy, or bile duct loss - affecting greater than 50% of portal tracts.^{102,103} - 273 In the Studies of Pediatric Liver Transplantation (SPLIT) database, CR remains at a less than - 5% incidence; however 38% of reported patients proceeded to retransplanation.104 When
+- 271 Chronic rejection (CR) may cause long-term graft dysfunction and fibrosis.
+The Banff group - 272 defined the minimal histological features of CR as biliary epithelial changes affecting a majority - of bile ducts with or without duct loss, foam cell obliterative arteriopathy, or bile duct loss - affecting greater than 50% of portal tracts.^{36,37}

-102 Ng VL, Fecteau A,Shepherd R, Magee J,Bucuvalas J, Alonso E, et al.; for Studies of Pediatric Liver Transplantation Research Group.
+36 Ng VL, Fecteau A,Shepherd R, Magee J,Bucuvalas J, Alonso E, et al.; for Studies of Pediatric Liver Transplantation Research Group.
 Outcomes of 5-year survivors of pediatric liver transplantation: report on 461 children from a North American multicenter registry.
 Pediatrics2008;122:e1128-e1135.

-103 Wallot MA, Mathot M, Janssen M, Hölter T, Paul K, Buts JP, et al. Long-term survival and late graft loss in pediatric liver transplant recipients-a 15-year single-center experience.Liver Transpl 2002;8:615-622.
+37 Wallot MA, Mathot M,Janssen M, Hölter T, Paul K, Buts JP, et al. Long-term survival and late graft loss in pediatric liver transplant recipients-a 15-year single-center experience.Liver Transpl 2002;8:615-622.